top of page

 Why One Drink Turns Into Five (And How to Stop It)

 This Isn’t a Discipline Problem It feels like one.
 It sounds like one.
 It looks like one.
+But.....
+It's not.
 “I just need more self-control.”
-But that’s not what’s happening.
+You mutter (with curse words) to yourself.
+You beat yourself up.
+You make weird rules.
+But "self control" isn't what’s happening.
 Because if it were discipline… You wouldn’t: set the limit ahead of time fully mean it believe it …and still end up having more.
 That’s the disconnect.
 You’re not lacking intention.
-You’re experiencing a biological shift that changes the rules mid-game .
-What Actually Happens After the First Drink The first drink doesn’t j
+You’re experiencing a biol

 4 min read